 As you may have read through the enthusiastic rave in this Kinsta hosting review, I still have to mention a downside.
 And that is the pricing model of Kinsta.

 Now, you may not be aware, but hosting on Google Cloud Engine is actually quite expensive – which also may explain the current price of Kinsta’s plans.

-Add-ons such as Redis, ElasticSearch and hourly back-ups are pretty expensive.
+Add-ons such as Redis, and hourly back-ups are pretty expensive.
 You may have to pay up to $100 monthly for each add-on, while competitors such as Cloudways offer them for free.